OctopusDeploy/blog/blog/2017-10/installing-wildfly-from-scratch.md

 The following steps will configure WildFly to be managed by systemd.

 1. Copy the `launch.sh` script into the `bin` directory with the command `cp /opt/wildfly/docs/contrib/scripts/systemd/launch.sh /opt/wildfly/bin`.
-2. Copy the WildFly system unit into `/etc/systemd/system` with the command `sudo cp /opt/wildfly/docs/contrib/scripts/systemd/wildfly.service /etc/systemd/system`.
+2. Copy the WildFly systemd unit into `/etc/systemd/system` with the command `sudo cp /opt/wildfly/docs/contrib/scripts/systemd/wildfly.service /etc/systemd/system`.
 3. Create the `/etc/wildfly` directory with the command `sudo mkdir /etc/wildfly`.
 4. Copy the config file into `/etc/wildfly` with the command `sudo cp /opt/wildfly/docs/contrib/scripts/systemd/wildfly.conf /etc/wildfly`.
 5. Enable the WildFly service with the command `sudo systemctl enable wildfly`.